 It is increasingly difficult to get truly healthy food.
 Sally Fallon Morell(2) is another food hero of mine.
 She is the founders of the Weston A. Price Foundation(3) as well as the author of the Nourishing Traditions books(4).

 Her list of powerful foods includes eating raw meat.
 It has to be prepared very hygienically these days.
-In fact, I actually made a traditional Middle Eastern festivity raw lamb dish, tibbey nayyeh.
+In fact, I actually made a traditional Middle Eastern festivity raw lamb dish, kibbeh nayyeh.

-A celebratory raw lamb (tartare) dish with bulgur and spices.
+A celebratory raw lamb dish made with bulgur wheat and spices.
+Info from Wikipedia.

 RAW SEA FOOD AND MEAT DISHES